lukascernohorsky/qemu_gui/docs/architecture.md

 ## UI Model
 - **Connections**: derived from loaded drivers; each driver maps to a local connection (placeholder until SSH transport is added).
 - **Objects**: guests, storage pools, and networks rendered in a tree.
 Detail panel shows summary and logs.
 - **Actions**: toolbar buttons call `runGuestAction` which resolves driver action -> command-id -> job run (dry-run toggle in Preferences).
-Console action shows viewer hints; Logs tab shows recent command outcomes and can be saved to a file.
+Console action shows viewer hints; Logs tab shows recent command outcomes, History tab shows persisted job records, and logs can be saved to a file.

 ## Job/Task and Operations Queue (planned)
 - Future modules will add a job controller for async operations, per the acceptance criteria (dry-run, rollback hooks, diagnostics bundle).
 Current scaffold logs intent only.